 Top 10 Best Laptop Manufacturers

-Apple's laptops have good specs and work quickly and efficiently, without having many viruses.
-However, this is almost negated by their extravagant and high prices and the fact that they are hard to use, probably due to MacOS.
+Apple's laptops have good specifications and work quickly and efficiently, without having many viruses.
+However, this is almost negated by their extravagant and high prices and the fact that they are hard to use, probably due to macOS.

 Also, there are a number of keyboards that will cause unwanted results (Command Bacon opens every app), and the new Macs do not have USB ports, making additional purchases even more necessary.
 They should also invest in touchscreens.